hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 URI parameters

-The addition of a URI parameter type in HAPI 3.2 allows HAPI servers to list time series for other types of content besides numeric values.
-The driving use case is the need to list image URLs, because a time series of images may be useful to associate with other time series data.
-IT was possible before to list image URLs using the string type, but adding a URI type emphasizes the importance of this capability, and allows for specialized treatment of strings that are pointers to other resources.
+The addition of a URI parameter type in HAPI 3.2 allows HAPI servers to list time series for content that is available as another resource.
+The driving use case is the abilty to list image URLs, because a time series of images may be useful to associate with other time series data.
+It has always been  possible to list image URLs using the string type, but adding a URI type emphasizes the importance of this capability, and allows for specialized treatment of strings that are intended as pointers to other resources.

-A URI is different than a URL in that while a URL is directly actionable (generic clients cna request the resource via HTTP), a URI may not be actionable, or may only be actionable within specialized client.
-So a URI is more general, and refers to some object with "thingyness" that may or may not be understandable by generic HAPI clients.
+A URI is different than a URL.
+A a URL is directly actionable and the content can be requested via HTTP.
+A URI may not be actionable, or may only be actionable within specialized client.
+A URI is therefore more general, and refers to some object that may or may not be understandable by generic HAPI clients.
 It is important to note that all a generic HAPI client needs to do with URIs is to list them (or plot the strings on a timeline, etc.)

-URIs shoudl follow the syntax outlines in RFC 3986 https://www.rfc-editor.org/rfc/rfc3986
+URIs shoudl follow the syntax outlines in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986)

+The basic pattern as shown in Wikipedia looks like this:
 ```
 URI = scheme ":" ["//" authority] path ["?" query] ["#" fragment]
 ```

-By default, URI values are not encoded.
-This is what most clients expect, and clients normally encode URIs before issues a request to retrieve the content.
+By default, URI values are assumed to not be encoded.
+This is what most clients expect, as clients normally encode URIs before issuing a request to retrieve the content.
 However, the `isEndocded` flag can be set to true if for some reason the server has already encoded the URI values.

 There is also an optional `mediaType` for a URI parameter.
 The media type is just a modern version of what used to be called MIME type.
 The `mediaType` allows servers to indicate what the content is behind the URI, so clients can know that without having to retrieve any content (for URLs, the media-type is usually in the header, but you have to make a request to get that info.)
 Note that the mediaType is optional, to allow for strange cases where there may be multiple types of data listed within a parameter (this is not recommended and shoudl be avoided), or if the content is specialized and has no standard media-type.